theobald-software/kb.theobald-software.github.io/content/_yunio/transaction-table-parameters.md

 ### Selecting a Table as an Input Parameter

 1. Create a transaction service that uses tables. <br>
-The following example uses a service that changes sales orders via transaction VA02, see [Working with Transaction VA02](./transaction-va02).
+The depicted example uses a service that changes sales orders via transaction VA02, see [Working with Transaction VA02](./transaction-va02).
 2. Click ![change-sales-order](/img/contents/yunio/edit-cog-icon.png) to open the service. <br>
 ![change-sales-order](/img/contents/yunio/transaction-edit.png){:class="img-responsive"}
 3. Click on the documented actions in the section *GUI Steps* to navigate to the screen that contains the table you want to parameterize.<br>